dxw/playbook/playbook.md

 * A cost for the work.

 There are lots of examples of these proposals that anyone at dxw can read if they like.

-### The shape of a good project

-There aren't any strict rules about what projects we take on, except that the client must be working at a public sector organisation, or an organisation focused on doing things for the public good.
-But there are things that make some projects better for us than others.
-Good projects generally:

-* Are with clients who understand agile processes or are keen to learn them
-* Include a reasonable amount of user research and usability testing
-* In the case of central government clients, are ones which have gone through [spend controls](https://www.gov.uk/service-manual/technology/spending-controls.html) and will be [service assessed](https://www.gov.uk/service-manual/digital-by-default/assessments-at-gds.html)
-* Have a budget sufficient to complete the work to a high standard
-* If we’re building a service, a general rule of thumb is that we usually suggest 6 weeks of development work or more, so that there's time for at least 3 sprints

 ### Winning work